 The ASEAN Economic Community, with a combined GDP of US$2.5 trillion, is the fourth largest exporter in the world after the regions of the European Union, North America and China/Hong Kong.
 Singapore, although a small open economy with a GDP of around US$320 billion, is ranked fifth in density of global headquarters, and is often at the epicentre of competition and merger control strategies for the region.
-Our Competition & Antitrust Practice has unparalleled experience as antitrust advisers in Singapore and the region.
+Our Competition & Foreign Investment Review Practice has unparalleled experience as antitrust and merger control advisers in Singapore and the region.

 Largest fully-dedicated team

-Our Competition & Antitrust Practice has been consistently cited as Singapore’s leading competition practice by Global Competition Review, and is the largest and most experienced fully-dedicated competition practice in the region.
-Uniquely, our lawyers are dedicated to antitrust law full-time, and our team includes competition economists, as well as former officers of the Competition Commission of Singapore (CCS), now known as the Competition and Consumer Commission of Singapore (CCCS), including its founding Chairman.
+Our Competition & Foreign Investment Review Practice has been consistently cited as Singapore’s leading competition practice by Global Competition Review, and is the largest and most experienced fully-dedicated competition and foreign investments review practice in the region.
+Uniquely, our lawyers are dedicated to antitrust and foreign investments review full-time, and our team includes economists, as well as former officers of the Competition Commission of Singapore (CCS), now known as the Competition and Consumer Commission of Singapore (CCCS), including its founding Chairman, and other government agencies.

 Range and depth of experience

-We are your strategic partners in managing your antitrust exposure in Singapore and ASEAN.
-We frequently assist clients in cross-border merger assessments, gun-jumping and technical filings, and have unsurpassed experience in complex cartel and monopoly investigations.
-We are also regularly commissioned by governments to draft competition legislation, codes and policies, including in the aviation, energy, media, postal, telecommunications sectors, and are trainers for the ASEAN Experts Group on Competition.
+We are your strategic partners in managing your antitrust and merger control exposure in Singapore and ASEAN.
+We frequently assist clients in cross-border antitrust and foreign investments review assessments, gun-jumping and technical filings, and have unsurpassed experience in complex cartel and monopoly investigations.
+We are also regularly commissioned by governments to draft competition and merger control legislation, codes and policies, including in the aviation, energy, media, postal, telecommunications sectors, and are trainers for the ASEAN Experts Group on Competition.

-- Overturning the CCS’ first provisional decision to block a merger
+- Overturning the CCCS’ first provisional decision to block a merger

 - Advising on the majority of Phase 2 reviews by the CCCS, and clearing and negotiating merger commitments in second requests